-After determining alternative sources for a desired object, the requesting peer initiates the object downloads from a subset of possible providers; each party effectively adopting client and server roles.
-Recent studies suggest that the server-side in this interaction often turn out to be a performance bottleneck.
-From the analysis of P2P traffic collected at border routers at the University of Washington, Saroiu et al. [17] report that a small number of Kazaa [4] servers are responsible for serving the majority of requests for content.
+However, recent studies suggest that servers in a P2P data-sharing system often turn out to be a performance bottleneck.
+From the analysis of P2P traffic collected at border routers at the University of Washington, Saroiu et al. [15] report that a small number of Kazaa [3] servers are responsible for serving the majority of requests for content.
 Their traces indicate that over 80% of all download requests are rejected because of the saturation of server capacity.
-Similarly, another study of P2P workload by the same group [12] shows that object downloading in Kazaa can be extremely slow, with 50% of all requests for large objects (>100MB) taking more than one day and nearly 20% taking over one week to complete!
+Similarly, another study of P2P workload by the same group [11] shows that object downloading in Kazaa can be extremely slow, with 50% of all requests for large objects (>100MB) taking more than one day and nearly 20% taking over one week to complete!

 These results clearly argue for taking a closer look at the server-side of peers, and this paper reports on our initial steps.
-We focus here on the scheduling problem, and our goal is to design efficient and fair scheduling algorithms for P2P servers that result in a lower average response time (a.k.a. sojourn time) for serving downloading requests of client peers.
-Despite the similarity in purpose with research on scheduling algorithms for web servers [6, 10, 7, 13], a closer look at the characteristics of P2P request traces indicate that many findings from the web context are not directly applicable to our problem:
+We focus here on the scheduling problem, and our goal is to design efficient and fair scheduling algorithms for P2P servers that result in a lower average response time (a.k.a. sojourn time) for client peers.
+Despite the similarity in purpose with research on scheduling algorithms for web servers [5, 9, 6, 12], a closer look at the characteristics of P2P request traces indicate that many findings from the web context are not directly applicable to our problem:

-- The fetch-at-most-once behavior of P2P client makes the distribution of object popularity decidedly not conform to Zipf or other power-laws [12]. - Requests to P2P servers are often not for the whole object, but instead for only a small chunk (with the remaining parts downloaded from other servers).
+- The fetch-at-most-once behavior of P2P client makes the distribution of object popularity decidedly not conform to Zipf or other power-laws [11]. - Requests to P2P servers are often not for the whole object, but instead for only a small chunk (with the remaining parts downloaded from other servers).
 In fact, as our traces show, the amount of data actually served is often just a fraction of the requested size. - While web servers can reasonably assume full control over resources, P2P servers are commonly configured with quite conservative upper bounds for resource consumption to control their impact on their users' other tasks. - Although web servers often experience high load 1, close to 1, they are typically not overloaded.
-Popular P2P servers, on the other hand, normally operate overloaded [17] due in part to low resource availability and, on average, large object sizes.
+Popular P2P servers, on the other hand, normally operate overloaded [15] due in part to low resource availability and, on average, large object sizes.